-You can use your HSA and FSA plans to pay for invisible aligners, as well as your retainers and a number of other approved medical expenses.
+You can use your HSA and FSA plans to pay for clear aligners, as well as your retainers and a number of other approved medical expenses.
 Funds used from your HSA/FSA are tax-free, and your employer may contribute funds to your HSA/FSA, too.

 And if you’re feeling a little overwhelmed when it comes to insurance, read our helpful tips and tricks below that can save you money.

 HSA stands for health savings account.
 It’s a medical savings account available to people who are enrolled in a high-deductible health plan (HDHP).
 It sounds fancy, but let’s break it down.